dc-nrx/GitHubSample/README.md

 - **GitHubSample**: the app.
 It is responsible only for placing the root view, and for the dependency injection.

 I prefer not to use 3d parties unless they have some considerable value.
-It is especially true in the recent years, as some many great standard frameworks have been introduced.
-Thus, the only external lib I've used here is SDWebImage, which handles remote images in a magnificent way (including cache).
+It is especially true in the recent years, as so many great standard frameworks have been introduced.
+Thus, the only external lib I've used here is `SDWebImage`, which handles remote images in a magnificent way (including cache).

 There are also some component-specific considerations - please refer to the respective docs to see them.